 Yoga Poses For Women

-Men and women body is different.
-Yoga created traditionally thousand years back has a male body in mind, and so females should be careful about what poses to practice.
+Men's and women's bodies are different.
+Yoga, created traditionally thousands of years back, has a male body in mind, and so females should be careful about what poses to practice.
 Specific yoga poses may lead to physical injury or damage as they are not suitable for women.
-This is why we have complied safe yoga poses for women in our article that particularly benefits females mind and body.
+Some aspects of yoga are primarily for women's support, helping to balance hormones and ease uterine contractions.
+This is why we have compiled safe yoga poses for women in our article that particularly benefit female minds and bodies.

 Yoga Poses For Beginners

-- Life Nerve Stretch- This yoga pose stretches the life nerve that is going throughout the back through a sciatic nerve from the back of the heels and continues up to the neck.
-This stretch makes your spine flexible and also strengthens the digestive system and helps with emotional balance.
-In women, life nerve stretch pose treats UTI, fatigue, muscle spasm and cold feet.
+1. Life Nerve Stretch"βThis yoga pose stretches the life nerve that is going throughout the back through a sciatic nerve from the back of the heels and continues up to the neck.
+This stretch makes your spine flexible, also strengthens the digestive system, and helps with emotional balance.
+In women, life nerve stretch pose treats UTI, fatigue, muscle spasm, and cold feet.
+These poses are also safe and beneficial for pregnant women, helping them to manage anxiety and build strength during pregnancy.

 Steps: